simonanckaert/projecten3-1819-angular-groep4-mindfullness/README.md

-# Mindfulness -- Angular Webapplication
+# Projecten III - Mindfulness - Angular Webapplication

-This project is intended as a tool for Mindfulness psychologist Sarah and her colleagues to manage the Android application.
+This project is intended as a tool for Mindfulness psychologist Sarah and her colleagues to manage the Android application and is developed by the following people:
+* Arno Coorevits
+* Angelo Carly
+* Bram Huys
+* Jolan Taelman
+* Simon Anckaert
+* Stijn Der Raeve-Zenner

 ## Features